John Parker Boyd

 John Parker Boyd (December 21, 1764 – October 4, 1830) was an officer in the United States Army at various periods from 1786 to the end of the War of 1812.
-He attained the rank of brigadier general and commanded during the American defeat at the Battle of Crysler's Farm.
+He attained the rank of brigadier general and led the command during the Battle of Crysler's Farm.

 Early life

-Boyd was born in Newburyport, Massachusetts, on December 21, 1764.
-Too young to serve in the American Revolution, but decided upon a military career, he served in the militia and joined the Army as an Ensign in 1786.
+Boyd was born in Newburyport, Massachusetts, on December 21, 1764, he was of paternal Scottish and maternal English (British) roots.

+Too young to serve at the time in the American Revolution, but decided upon a military career nonetheless, he served in the militia and joined the American Army as an Ensign in 1786.

-He served in the force sent to counter Shays' Rebellion, and resigned after three years in the Army to serve as a Soldier of Fortune in Central India.
+He served in the force sent to counter the Shays' Rebellion, and resigned after three years in the Army to serve as a Soldier of Fortune in Central India.
 In 1793, Boyd was contracted by Ahilyabai Holkar to raise a battalion of infantry based on a European model, and later raised two more battalions of soldiers for Baji Rao II.
 In 1795, he led a force of 1,800 men in the Battle of Kharda, fighting on the side of the Nizam of Hyderabad.
 Boyd was a highly successful cavalry commander, but was discharged in July 1798, due to his "refractoriness, disobedience, and unreasonableness."

 Return to the Army

-Boyd continued to offer his services as a mercenary in India.
-After the British conquest ended the conflicts in which he had taken part, he disbanded his units, sold their equipment, and returned to the United States.
+Boyd continued to offer his services as a mercenary in India to the local kingdoms.
+After the British conquest ended the conflicts in which he had taken part, he disbanded his units, sold their equipment, and returned back to the United States.

 Boyd rejoined the United States Army in October, 1808.
 Commissioned as Colonel of the 4th Infantry Regiment, during the Battle of Tippecanoe he served as a brigade commander and second-in-command to William Henry Harrison, with the rank of acting Brigadier General.